2014 Ohio Attorney General election

 The 2014 Ohio Attorney General election was held on November 4, 2014, concurrently with other statewide offices including the Gubernatorial election.
 Incumbent Republican Attorney General and former 2-term United States Senator Mike DeWine was challenged by former member of the Hamilton County, Ohio Board of Commissioners and candidate for Auditor in 2010 David Pepper.
-DeWine won in a landslide winning 61% of the vote to Pepper's 38%, a 23-point margin of victory.
+DeWine won in a landslide, winning 61.5% of the vote to Pepper's 38.5%, a 23-point margin of victory.

-As of 2024, this along with many other concurrently held statewide races is the last time Franklin County was won by a Republican.
+To date, this along with many other concurrently held statewide races is the last time Franklin County voted Republican.